lucamartucci/lucamartucci.github.io/_posts/2019-08-10-LearnCrypto01.md

 Since Eve has unbounded computational power, she can iterate (try) all the message $m$ and (possibly) other information $X$ used by Bob to produce $c$, which is the ciphertext sent by Bob.
 She can claim that the message $m$ she had tried so that $Enc(m, X)\rightarrow c$ is exactly the message sent by Bob.
 Why?
 The reason is that, if otherwise Bob has sent a different $m^{\prime} \neq m$ and $Enc(m^\prime, X^\prime)=c$, (Here $X^\prime$ is not necessarily different from $X$.
 In fact X can be viewed as the same thing as $m$ plus $X$ together, so does $X^\prime$.
 They all represent the information Bob/Eve used to encrypt message) then how can Alice know which of $m$ and $m^\prime$ was sent by Bob?
 As we discussed above, Alice holds a secret $s$, which is a part of $m$ plus $X$ and enables her to differentiate $(m, X)$ and $(m^\prime, X^\prime)$.
 Also, Bob must know this secret in order to send his message (express his intention) correctly.
 On the other hand, Eve cannot distinguish $(m, X)$ and $(m, X^\prime)$ because of the lack of the secret key $s$.

-## **Other Summary**
+## **More Discussion**
 In the lecture 1 notes we can see that the above initial assumptions give negative results.
-Shannon's theorem says that perfect security against adversary with unbounded computational power needs that the secret $s$ has at least the same length as message communicated, which is not practical.
+Shannon's theorem says that perfect security against adversary with unbounded computational power requires that the secret $s$ has at least the same length as message communicated, which is not practical.
 (I think I also saw somewhere that secret sharing is expensive?).

 In real world we may not want to assume Eve has unbounded computational power, because Eve is just a human being like us all!
 While Eve does have the ability to guess.
 We can now relax the assumption and assume Eve is in *Probabilistic Polynomial Time (PPT)*.
 This actually makes a big difference.
 Let's re-examine the two necessity above.